 Resource adequacy is the ability of the electric systems to supply the aggregate electricity demand and energy requirements of the customers at all times, taking into account scheduled and unscheduled outages of system elements.
 The NYISO performed a resource adequacy evaluation of the New York power system for the Western NY Need.
 The 2016 RPP base cases were used as a starting point and the NYCA load forecast was extended to year 2045 to cover the study period.
 The New York State bulk power system is planned to meet an Loss of Load Expectation (LOLE) that, at any given point in time, is less than or equal to an involuntary load disconnection that is not more frequent than once in every 10 years, or 0.1 events per year.
-If criteria violations are identified, various amounts and locations of generic compensatory MW are determined.
-Compensatory MW amounts are determined by adding generic capacity resources to zones to effectively satisfy the needs.
+If criteria violations are identified, various amounts and locations of generic capacity resources to zones to effectively satisfy the needs.
 The compensatory MW amounts and locations are based on a review of binding transmission constraints and zonal LOLE determinations in an iterative process to determine various combinations that will meet reliability criteria.
 Due to the differing nature of supply and demand-side resources and transmission constraints, the amounts and locations of resources necessary to match the level of compensatory MW needs identified will vary.